 Test Mode allows you to build and test your Creem integration in a completely isolated environment.
 All API calls, payments, webhooks, and data are kept separate from your production environment, ensuring you can develop with confidence.

-prevents accidental charges and allows you to verify your entire payment flow
+charges and allows you to verify your entire payment flow safely.

 Activating Test Mode

-To switch to the test environment, click the Test Mode toggle on the top navbar of your dashboard.
+To switch to the test environment, click the Test Mode toggle at the bottom of the left sidebar.

 Using Test Mode in Code